The-going/evlproject/content/pipeline/porting/arch.md

 `_TLF_HEAD` is a local `thread_info` flag denoting a current task running out-of-band code over the head stage.
 If set, the epilogue must be skipped.

+## Reconciling the virtual interrupt state to the epilogue logic

+A tricky issue to address when pipelining interrupts is about making sure that the logic from the epilogue routine
+(e.g. _do\_work\_pending()_, _do\_notify\_resume()_) actually runs in
+the expected [(virtual) interrupt state]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}) for the root stage.

+Reconciling the virtual interrupt state to the in-band logic dealing with interrupts is required because in a pipelined interrupt model, the virtual interrupt state of the root stage does not necessarily reflect the CPU's interrupt state on entry to the early assembly code handling the IRQ events.
+Typically, a CPU would always automatically disable interrupts hardware-wise when taking an IRQ, which may contradict the software-managed virtual state until both are eventually reconciled.

+Those rules of thumb should be kept in mind when adapting the epilogue routine to interrupt pipelining:

+- most often, such routine is supposed to be entered with (hard) interrupts off when called from the assembly code which handles kernel entry/exit transitions (e.g. arch/arm/kernel/entry-common.S).
+  Therefore, this routine may have to reconcile the virtual interrupt state with such expectation, since according to the [interrupt exit rules]({{%relref "pipeline/porting/arch.md#arch-irq-exit" %}}) we discussed earlier, such state has to be originally enabled (i.e. the root stall bit is clear) for the epilogue code to run in the first place.

+- conversely, we must keep the hard interrupt state consistent upon return from the epilogue code with the one received on entry.
+Typically, hard interrupts must be disabled before leaving this code if we entered it that way.

+- likewise, we must also keep the virtual interrupt state consistent upon return of the epilogue code with the one received on entry.
+In other words, the stall bit of the root stage must be restored to its original state on entry before leaving this code.

+- _schedule()_ must be called with interrupts virtually disabled for the root stage, but the CPU's interrupt state should allow for IRQs to be taken in order to minimize latency for the head stage.

+- generally speaking, while we may need the root stage to be stalled when the in-band kernel code expects this, we still want most of the epilogue code to run with [hard interrupts enabled]({{%relref "pipeline/usage/interrupt_protection.md#hard-irq-protection"%}}) to shorten the interrupt latency for the head stage, where co-kernels live.

 ## Dealing with IPIs {#dealing-with-ipis}